leanprover-community/blog/posts/lte-examples.md

 ## `Ext` vs. `Ext'`

--- TODO: add example to unfold the notation `Ext` in `challenge.lean`.

 While `mathlib` does have the definition of Ext groups of two objects in an abelian category with enough projectives, for the purposes of LTE, we had to also consider Ext groups of complexes.
 We ended up making a new definition `Ext i A B` where `A` and `B` are arbitrary bounded above complexes in an abelian category with enough projectives (more precisely, we ended up working with the homotopy category of bounded above cochain complexes).
 The Ext groups for objects, denoted `Ext' i X Y`, is then defined by viewing an object $X$ as the complex $X[0]$ concentrated in degree zero.